nestybox/sysbox-runc/README.md

 repository.

-## Integration with sysvisor-fs
+## Integration with other Sysvisor components

-sysvisor-runc is tightly integrated with sysvisor-fs via gRPC. sysvisor-runc mounts sysvisor-fs in the system container's root filesystem as needed to create the system container abstraction.
+sysvisor-runc is tightly integrated with sysvisor-fs and sysvisor-mgr via gRPC.
+Refer to the sysvisor documentation for details.

 ## Building